wp-plugins/xili-language/readme.txt

 No yet, but a lot of well designed themes like fusion or Arclite are very easily adaptable.
 Only, a child theme of **twentyten** is shipped here for [demo](http://multilingual.wpmu.xilione.com/300/episode-2-creation-of-a-multilingual-website-with-xili-language/).

-And [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) avoids to use poEdit to update .mo files with contents of terms of your database (categories, ...)
+= Is poEdit mandatory to edit .po and to build .mo file ? = [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) avoids to use poEdit to update .mo files with contents of terms of your database (categories, ...)

 == Screenshots ==